 Natick home prices are not only among the most expensive in Massachusetts, but Natick real estate also consistently ranks among the most expensive in America.

-Natick is a decidedly white-collar town, with fully 92.55% of the workforce employed in white-collar jobs, well above the national average.
+Natick is a decidedly white-collar town, with fully 92.75% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Natick is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Natick who work in management occupations (16.69%), sales jobs (11.25%), and teaching (9.75%).
+There are especially a lot of people living in Natick who work in management occupations (12.98%), business and financial occupations (12.18%), and healthcare (9.29%).

 Also of interest is that Natick has more people living here who work in computers and math than 95% of the places in the US.

-Natick is a somewhat ethnically-diverse town.
+Natick is a very ethnically-diverse town.
 The people who call Natick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Natick residents report their race to be White, followed by Asian.
-Important ancestries of people in Natick include Italian, English, German, and Polish.
+Important ancestries of people in Natick include Irish, Italian, English, German, and Russian.

 The most common language spoken in Natick is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Langs. of India and Chinese.